-A school endowment corporation that has no private educational institution because the one that it established has currently ceased operating, shall, within three years from the date that the cessation of operations was approved, have fully resumed the educational institution's operations, established a new educational institution, amalgamated with another school endowment corporation, or established some other educational, cultural, or social welfare enterprise in accordance with Article 71 of the Private School Law.
-If no such action has been completed within the prescribed period, the competent authority of the school endowment corporation shall order the school endowment corporation to be dissolved in accordance with the provisions of Article 72 of the Private School Law.
-A school endowment corporation that undergoes some alteration shall continue to retain relevant documents; if a school endowment corporation is dissolved, it shall seal all relevant materials for safe keeping and shall report to the competent authority in charge of its former educational institution which shall coordinate the checking of the material and the method of their safe keeping.
+If a school endowment corporation is no longer operating any private educational institution because any private educational institution it had previously established has ceased operating or been amalgamated with another and the school endowment corporation has not established any other private educational institution, it shall, within three years from the date that the cessation of operations or amalgamation became effective after approval was given, have fully resumed the operations of its previous private educational institution(s), established a new private educational institution, amalgamated with another school endowment corporation, or, in accordance with Article 71 of the Private School Law, have completed becoming a foundation that engages in other educational, cultural, or social welfare activities.
+If the school endowment corporation fails to complete some such action within the prescribed period, the competent authority for the school endowment corporation shall order the situation to be handled in accordance with the provisions of Article 72 of the Private School Law.
+If a former school endowment corporation has completed becoming a foundation that engages in other educational, cultural, or social welfare activities, it shall continue to retain related documents and material; if a school endowment corporation is dissolved, it shall seal all related documents and material for safe keeping and shall report to the competent authority in charge of its former educational institution, which shall coordinate the checking of those documents and material and the method of their safe keeping.

-A school endowment corporation that had ceased operating any private educational institution it had established and no longer has any such institution in operation when these Regulations take effect on January 6, 2017, shall within three years of these revised Regulations taking effect resume operating or establish a new private educational institution, or amalgamate with another school endowment corporation, or establish some other educational, cultural, or social welfare enterprise in accordance with Article 71 of the Private School Law.
-If the school endowment corporation fails to have completed some such action within the prescribed period, the competent authority shall order measures to be taken in accordance with the provisions of Article 72 of the Private School Law.
+If a school endowment corporation was no longer operating any private educational institution when these Regulations took effect on January 6, 2017 because any private educational institution it had previously established had ceased operating or been amalgamated with another and the school endowment corporation has not established any other private educational institution, it shall within three years of the amendments to these Regulations taking effect, have fully resumed the operations of its previous private educational institution(s), established a new one, amalgamated with another school endowment corporation, or, in accordance with Article 71 of the Private School Law, have completed becoming a foundation that engages in other educational, cultural, or social welfare activities.
+If the school endowment corporation fails to complete some such action within the prescribed period, the competent authority for the school endowment corporation shall order the situation to be handled in accordance with the provisions of Article 72 of the Private School Law.